 There are relatively few restrictions on what you can address in your bylaws, provided it does not conflict with the Articles of Incorporation.
 Some of the additional provisions that should appear in these documents include:

 There is some flexibility within the bylaws as to how the corporation is governed.
-Personalizing your bylaws with an attorney is your opportunity to agree to the things that reflect your values as a business owner.
-If your corporation does not have bylaws in place, state law provides the default rules by which your corporation must be operated.
+Personalizing your rules and regulations is your opportunity to document the things that reflect your values as a business owner.
+Working with an attorney familiar with Georgia law is often essential to writing personalized, comprehensive, and legally compliant company bylaws.

 With relatively few exceptions, the individuals undertaking the incorporation process for a new corporation—known formally as the “incorporators”—are also responsible for writing and enforcing company bylaws.
 In some situations, your new corporation’s board of directors may write and/or formally adopt bylaws as one of their first acts following the formation.

 Contrary to the procedures for Articles of Incorporation, there is no requirement under state law for incorporators or Board members of a corporation to formally file their company’s bylaws with the Secretary of State.
 However, that does not mean the bylaws will—or should—remain completely private.
 This document will often need to be disclosed to various business partners, creditors, and investors.

 Writing company bylaws in Georgia is essential because it helps demonstrate that you and your company are two separate entities.
 This formality helps shield your personal assets from business liability.
 Don’t put off drafting your organization’s rules and regulations.
 Call our office today to begin working on this vital document.